-Thinking about buying a keyboard for your child for Christmas?
+Thinking about buying a keyboard for your child?
 Read on for the top 5 digital pianos available for under $1,000!

 Digital pianos have changed the way piano is taught, and the way it can be learned.
 They also provide you, as a parent, many choices on what kind of instrument to buy for your children.
 Let's examine the considerations: